au-ts/libvmm/examples/virtio/README.md

 divided by the disk's logical size.
 Partitions that do not follow this restriction are unsupported.

-By default on QEMU virt AArch64, we mount the first partition of the disk image, on Avnet MaaXBoard we mount the third partition of the SD Card.
+By default on QEMU, we mount the first partition of the disk image.
+On Avnet MaaXBoard we mount the third partition of the SD Card.
 You can change the partition mounted by passing `PARTITION=n` when executing the Makefile.

 ### virtIO net